How Much Savings are Recommended for a New Zealand Working Holiday?

 Working Holiday Visa Application Fee

-Depending on what working holiday scheme country your working holiday visa is under, your application for the working holiday visa will either be free or NZ$245.
+Depending on what working holiday scheme country your working holiday visa is under, your application for the working holiday visa will either be free or NZ$420 (price is subject to change).

 The price of a flight to New Zealand varies depending on where in the world you are departing from.
 For advice on getting the best deal, check out How to Book a Cheap Flight to New Zealand and Flight to New Zealand: Return Vs. Open Return Vs. One Way.